nebrius/react-strapped/README.md

 ## Getting Started

 React Strapped works by creating a React context to hold bootstrap data, and special hooks for accessing this data.
-We call an instance of provider+hooks associated with a piece of bootstrap data a set of "straps," and a "strap" is a single piece of data accessible via specially created hooks.
+We call an instance of provider+hooks associated with a piece of bootstrap data a "strap."
+A "strap" is a related set of bootstrap data which can be accessed via special hooks created from the strap.
 Unlike other state management libraries, these contexts are intentionally designed so that more than one can be used at a time and with each other.
 We'll see this in action in the next section.

 ### Simple example